 Surrounded by a beautiful environment, you have the opportunity to work with one of the most magnificent creatures in the world, the elephant.
 Elephants are decreasing, not only in Thailand but all over the globe.
 It is not only the wild elephants that face dangers of poaching and habitat loss, but it is also the “domesticated” elephants.
 There is a lot that can be done to stop the suffering of these wonderful creatures.

 This project does not support elephant riding – many of the project’s rescued elephants have endured decades of backbreaking work as elephant trekking for tourists and have been used for other tourist attractions.
 The rehabilitation centre is a place for elephants, were they no longer need to perform any work or other tasks that are unnatural to them.

 Tasks you might be involved in as a volunteer include

 - Wash the elephants

 - Maintaining existing enclosures

-About twice a week the volunteers harvest food for the elephants, usually banana trees and pineapples.
+Harvest runs every other day, and it is always a banana tree harvest.
 Volunteers should be prepared for physical hard work.
 As a volunteer you will be asked to assist in the maintenance of fences and fields around centre and help with the development of the centre.
 There are also other animals that have been rescued at the centre which will need to be looked after by the volunteers.